Pediatric psychology: History of pediatric psychology

 By 1984, SPP had a solid foundation with growing membership and journal recognition.
 While pediatric psychologists work under the science-practitioner model, the trend at this time saw more practitioners.
 Employed predominantly in medical settings, there was immediate need for clinical application of skills to work with severe behavior problems.
 Kagan's vision of researcher in this setting would have to wait.

-Mesibov noted pediatric psychologists worked frequently with developmental disorders in children.
+Gary Mesibov noted that pediatric psychologists worked frequently with developmental disorders in children.
 Specifically, children with intellectual disabilities, learning disabilities, cerebral palsy, autism, and related developmental problems.
 When not working directly with children, pediatric psychologists role included had a few other components.
 The demand and importance of parent training for children with developmental problems made it the subject of the SPP programming at the APA convention for 1983.
 The collaboration with other professionals on site (e.g., speech and language therapists) provided education in outside domains and in working as a member of an interdisciplinary team.
 Furthermore, pediatric psychologists helped to create programs in the community addressing children's needs.